Tips and Strategies

 2. Get Rid of Rodent Habitats

-Eliminate rodent habitats in and around your home.
+Eliminate rodent habitats in and around your home to help repel mice and other pests.

 - Remove clutter and debris.